omkarkinlekar/TRAFFINTEL/README.md

 🚀 **How It Works**

 1. Open the app on your Android device.
 2. Grant camera permissions when prompted.
+3. The a navidation bar at bottom with home , realtime and image screens .
+(Note : The active screen with be highlighted in yellow in navbar)
-3. Start real-time detection – the app identifies traffic signs on the camera feed.
+4. Start real-time detection – the app identifies traffic signs on the camera feed.
+(Note :Gpu toggle button when in orange means active and in grey means not active)
-4. The detected sign is displayed on screen with a **driving recommendation**.
+5. The detected sign is displayed on screen with a **driving recommendation**.
-5. A **voice alert** is also provided for hands-free assistance.
+6. A **voice alert** is also provided for hands-free assistance.
+7. Image detection Screen Click The select image button to pic sign for information.Then tap the results button for information.

 ---